rdinter/rdinter.github.io/_posts/2016-12-22-hexbin-animation.md

 2. In the same vein as above, I know a bit about [projections of spatial data](http://www4.ncsu.edu/~rdinter/Spatial/topic3.html).
 I need to try and present a visually pleasing representation of the United States and have visible states here.
 Something like an [Albers Projection](http://desktop.arcgis.com/en/arcmap/latest/map/projections/albers-equal-area-conic.htm) should be nice as it makes states proportional to the area they occupy.
 3. As this is a choropleth, I need a color scale that reflects intensity well and is robust to all kinds of color blindness.
 Enter the [viridis scale](https://cran.r-project.org/web/packages/viridis/vignettes/intro-to-viridis.html) which is also a great package in R.

 With all this in mind, my first crack at figuring out what bankruptcy rates look like I applied a few R techniques.
-Grab a county-level shapefile, aggregate the counties up to the district level, project the spatial-polygon to Albers, and plot the district level map.
+Grab a county-level shapefile, aggregate the counties up to the district level, project the spatialpolygons to Albers, and plot the district level map.
 The end result seemed kind of nice:

 ![plot of chunk Albers](../img/hexbin-animation-Albers-1.png)